 10) Thrift Shop Hoppin’

-Talk about retail therapy on a budget!
+We are talking retail therapy on a budget!
 Thrift shop hoppin’ is great because even if you’re strapped for cash you can find treasures for less than $10.

 “No amount of guilt will change the past & no amount of anxiety will change the future.”umar ibn khattab